Welcome!

 He visited many locations during his time here in 1912.
 Some buildings no longer stand.
 If you are interested in visiting these locations, please check out this Google Map that an individual believer, Candace Moore Hill, created for reference.

 Corinne True, also known as the Mother of the Temple, is buried in Oak Woods Cemetery on the south side of Chicago.
 Most of her family are also buried nearby.
 There is a Google Sheet with more details on each individual person.
-The FindaGrave site has a photo of the monument to allow you to find the location, and this map will help you upon arrival at the cemetery.
+The FindaGrave site has a photo of the monument to allow you to find the location, and the map on the left will help you upon arrival at the cemetery.

 There is a wonderful list of early believers…you may have to do some searching and planning, as Chicago is a large city and there are many cemeteries.
 These lists are all the work of an individual believer and may be subject to change and error.